-4-58.
+1-149.
 What are transition activities?

-Transition activities are sub-skills or steps that lead to the achievement of the overall measurable annual postsecondary transition goal.
+Transition activities are action steps that lead to the achievement of the overall measurable annual postsecondary transition goal.

-4-59.
+1-150.
 How many transition assessments are required to address transition?

-A minimum of one assessment must be administered.
-Best practice is to use a variety of formal and informal age-appropriate transition assessments to develop appropriate measurable postsecondary annual transition goals.
+A minimum of two assessment must be administered.
+Best practice is to use a variety of formal and informal age-appropriate transition assessments to develop appropriate measurable postsecondary annual transition goals in the areas of Postsecondary Education/Training, Employment/Occupation/Career, and Community/Independent Living.

-4-60.
+1-151.
 On the annual transition goal(s) page, who may be considered a person/agency involved for transition activities?